ethereum/ethereum-org-website/src/content/bridges/index.md

 ### Own native crypto assets {#own-native}

 Let’s say you want to own native Bitcoin (BTC), but you only have funds on Ethereum Mainnet.
 To gain exposure to BTC on Ethereum, you can buy Wrapped Bitcoin (WBTC).
 However, WBTC is an ERC-20 token native to the Ethereum network, which means it’s an Ethereum version of Bitcoin and not the original asset on the Bitcoin blockchain.
-To own a native BTC, you would have to bridge your assets from Ethereum to Bitcoin using a bridge.
+To own native BTC, you would have to bridge your assets from Ethereum to Bitcoin using a bridge.
 This will bridge your WBTC and convert it into a native BTC.
 Alternatively, you might own BTC and want to use it in Ethereum DeFi protocols.
 This would require bridging the other way, from BTC to WBTC which can then be used as an asset on Ethereum.

 <InfoBanner shouldCenter emoji=":bulb:">
   You can also do all of the above using a <a href="/get-eth/">centralized exchange</a>.
 However, unless your funds are already on an exchange, it would involve multiple steps, and you’d likely be better off using a bridge.